 The severity of clinical signs associated with cantharidin toxicosis varies according to dose.
 Signs may range from mild depression or discomfort to severe pain, shock, and death.
 Typical signs are related to GI and urinary tract irritation, endotoxemia and shock, hypocalcemia, and myocardial dysfunction.
 The onset and duration of signs can vary from hours to days.
 The signs seen most frequently include varying degrees of abdominal pain, depression, anorexia, and frequent attempts to drink small amounts of water or submerge the muzzle in water.
 Some horses show only signs of depression or make frequent attempts to urinate.
 Urine may be blood-tinged or contain blood clots but frequently appears normal.
 A striking feature is that affected horses invariably have dark, congested mucous membranes, even if other systemic signs of toxicosis are minimal.
 Sweating, delayed capillary refill time, increased heart and respiratory rates, and increased rectal temperature are other common signs.
 Less frequent signs include oral erosions; salivation; synchronous diaphragmatic flutter; a stiff, short-strided gait; and diarrhea that may contain blood.
 Horses that ingest a massive amount of toxin may show signs of severe shock and die within hours.

 Both high-performance liquid chromatography and gas chromatography or mass spectrometry analyses are sensitive, reliable methods of detecting cantharidin in gastric contents or in urine.
 The concentration of cantharidin in urine becomes negligible in 3–4 days, so urine should be collected early in the course of disease if it is to be analyzed.
-Microscopic evaluation of stomach contents (and often cecal contents) of fatally poisoned horses may reveal fragments of the insect, which can be positively identified if from one of the 3-striped species.
+Microscopic evaluation of stomach contents (and often cecal contents) of fatally poisoned horses may reveal fragments of the insect, which can be positively identified if from one of the three striped species.

 Certain laboratory findings are particularly helpful in differentiating cantharidin toxicosis from other causes of acute abdominal crisis.
 Serum calcium concentration is usually markedly decreased and may remain low for a prolonged time.
 Serum magnesium concentration is also typically low, and concentration of serum creatine kinase usually increases markedly within 24 hr of onset.
 In acutely affected horses, urinalysis typically reveals markedly decreased specific gravity (usually <1.010) and varying degrees of hematuria.
-Peritoneal fluid usually contains increased protein (>4 g/dL) but normal numbers of WBC and normal fibrinogen concentration.
+Peritoneal fluid usually contains increased protein (>4 g/dL) but normal numbers of WBCs and normal fibrinogen concentration.
 Other laboratory abnormalities may include mild increases of serum urea nitrogen and creatinine and development of hypoproteinemia.
 Acutely affected horses are almost always hyperglycemic.

 Prevention is by feeding beetle-free hay.
 The hay field must be scouted before it is cut and during baling, because the insects can be crushed in the cutting and crimping process as well as during baling.
 Areas of the field that contain swarms of beetles must be avoided for a few days because most of the insects will leave.
 Once the beetles have left, these areas can be harvested.